abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 ### Relations between logical operators

-You might think that composition of logical propositions resembles the way in which two monoid objects are combined into one using the monoid operation and, as we saw, some logical operations do form monoids.
+You might think that composition of logical propositions resembles the way in which two monoid objects are combined into one, using the monoid operation and, as we saw, some logical operations do form monoids.

 However, unlike monoid/group theory, logic studies combinations of not just with one but with *many* logical operations and *the ways in which they relate to one another*, for example, in logic we are interested in the way "and" and "implies" operators relate to each other in "modus ponens".
 Or in the law of distributivity of *and* and $or$ operations, which is represented by the following *tautology* (we will explain what that means later).